Drug & Alcohol Rehab Centers for Pregnant Women

 - Aftercare planning.

-Therapeutic approaches that have been shown to be effective in treating pregnant women with substances use disorders include contingency management, motivational interviewing, and cognitive behavioral therapy.2
+Therapeutic approaches that have been shown to be effective in treating pregnant women with substance use disorders include:2

-- Contingency management uses rewards, such as vouchers, to reinforce positive behaviors such as abstaining from drug use.2
+- Contingency management uses rewards, such as vouchers, to reinforce positive behaviors such as abstaining from drug use.

-- Motivational interviewing helps pregnant women work through any hesitations they have about beginning rehab and adjusting their behaviors.2
+- Motivational interviewing helps pregnant women work through any hesitations they have about beginning rehab and adjusting their behaviors.

-- Cognitive behavioral therapy helps women gain insight into the situations that lead them to use substances; break old patterns of thinking, feeling, and behaving; and replace those habits with new ones.2
+- Cognitive behavioral therapy helps women gain insight into the situations that lead them to use substances; break old patterns of thinking, feeling, and behaving; and replace those habits with new ones.

 New life is a time for celebration as is each day of sobriety.
-Pregnant women can enjoy this fresh journey in life with newfound sobriety and continued recovery.
+Pregnant people can enjoy this fresh journey in life with newfound sobriety and continued recovery.
 Help is available.
-Comprehensive care, along with a nurturing and supportive environment, offer the baby and mother the best chances for full recovery.
+Comprehensive care, along with a nurturing and supportive environment, offer the baby and parent the best chances for full recovery.